 DJs have been used with success by many classes — volume is easily controlled, set-up is nominal, musical selection is varied and the show can move inside if necessary.

 Live bands are good, too, but space demands are greater and the noise level often higher.
 Amherst does not provide pianos or sound equipment for bands.
-If you wish to rent a piano or other A/V equipment, contact one of the local dealers noted in Appendix I.
+If you wish to rent a piano or other A/V equipment, contact a local vendor.

 Note: Amherst College is in the middle of a residential area and neighbors are not always tolerant of loud music at night.
 The town of Amherst enforces its bylaw addressing noise (see text below) and loud parties have frequently been shut down, so you should take this into consideration when you plan your entertainment.